p-chung/dem_networks/README.md

 | pop_pop         | paternal grandfather's ID |

 # Reproduction
-All the code necessary to recreate the network data and results from the RData files are included in the "TITLE.R" R script file.
+All the code necessary to recreate the network data and results from the RData files are included in the "dem_networks.R" R script file.

 # The SOCSIM Microsimulator
 Additional information regarding SOCSIM, the microsimulator used in this demonstration, can be found at: <http://lab.demog.berkeley.edu/socsim>